kshetline/json6/README.md

 [![Build Status](https://travis-ci.com/kshetline/json-z.svg?branch=master)][Build Status]
 [![Coverage Status](https://coveralls.io/repos/github/kshetline/json-z/badge.svg?branch=master)](https://coveralls.io/github/kshetline/json-z?branch=master)

-JSON-Z is a superset of [JSON] that aims to alleviate some of the limitations of JSON by expanding its syntax to include some productions from [ECMAScript 5.1].
+JSON-Z is a superset of [JSON] that aims to alleviate some of the limitations of JSON by expanding its syntax to include some productions from [ECMAScript 5.1] and later.

 This JavaScript library is the official reference implementation for JSON-Z parsing and serialization libraries.

 [Build Status]: https://travis-ci.org/kshetline/json-z